EdStuBranton/take-a-break/README.md

 Critique would be that this would take you time to do everytime and since you're supposed to do
-25 minutes and a break of 5 minutes, this doesn't really work since writing that down might take extra so the question would be if you then take away from those 25 minutes and make it 23 minutes so you'll have 2 minutes to write down what you were working on?
+25 minutes and a break of 5 minutes, this doesn't really work since writing that down might take extra time.
+So the question would be if you then take away from those 25 minutes and make it 23 minutes so you'll have 2 minutes to write down what you were working on?
 I think that would be a good compromise since